Assisted Living

 Safety includes both physical and mental well-being; if your senior’s well-being in either department is compromised to the point that you are concerned, it is likely time to start considering options for assisted living.

-Forgetfulness is Increasing.
+Forgetfulness is Increasing

 Cognitive decline is expected in seniors.
 Understanding the difference between Dementia and Alzheimer's or just forgetfulness is essential.
 When forgetfulness becomes a health and safety concern, it may be time to consider memory care or an assisted living facility with a memory care community for ease of transition.
+It's important to acknowledge when it's time to move

 To understand better the difference between plain forgetfulness and cognitive decline such as Dementia, see the National Institute on Aging.

-Loss of a Spouse.
+Loss of a Spouse

 The loss of a spouse or partner significantly shifts the daily lives of seniors.
 Living alone can cause isolation, which has mental and physical health ramifications, mainly if the surviving spouse depends on their lost loved one for daily activities and care.